Brightwheel Forms – Driving Adoption Through Holistic UX Improvements

 As a director of an early education center, there are countless forms parents must fill out—enrollment packets, allergy information, health compliance documentation, and more.
 Traditionally, these are printed, filled out manually, and in some cases digitized again for state compliance.
 The process is time-consuming, error-prone, and requires constant maintenance.

 Brightwheel’s forms platform was designed to solve this by allowing centers to create and send forms digitally.
-But in early 2025, [DATA OPPORTUNITY: actual adoption rate or percentage of total customers using forms, e.g., “only 12% of active customers had sent a form in the past quarter”]. adoption was surprisingly low.
+But in early 2025, only 15% of active customers create a form each month.
 We saw this as a huge missed opportunity to improve workflows for our customers and began an initiative to understand and address the barriers.

 Research & Discovery